Creating an Arched Parapet Wall

 - When you are satisfied with the floor structure definition, click OK to close the Floor Finish Definition dialog and apply your changes.

 - Next, go to the Moldings panel of the Floor 2 Defaults dialog and click on the Delete button to remove the base molding from the 2nd floor room.

 - Select 3D> Create Perspective View> Full Overview from the menu to see the results so far.

 To add an arch to a parapet wall

-- Select File> Close to return to floor plan view.
+- Select File> Close to close out of the 3D view and return to floor plan view.